philterd/phinder-pii-opensearch-plugin/README.md

    }'
 ```

-The value of `field` can be a single field, or a comma-separated list of fields to redact.
+The value of `field` in the request can be a single field, or a comma-separated list of fields to redact.

 In the response, you will see the email address in the indexed document has been redacted: